regenix/regenix/documentation/en/routing.md

 When you open your application in browser, it will create an instance of the Application class and call the `index` method.

+---

+## HTTP Methods

+Regenix support all http methods in route configuration: `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `OPTIONS`, `HEAD`.
+However if you want to bind one action to all http method, you can use a special symbol - `*`.
+This symbol means that all http requests will be associated with an action.

+---

+## The URI pattern

+The URI pattern defines the route's request path.
+Some parts of the request path can be dynamic.
+If you want a controller method is called by opening some URL, see the next example:

+     GET    /news/      NewsController.index

+Here we have defined `/news/` URL which is associated with the `controllers\NewsController` class and its method `index`.
+This URL will only be available via `GET` method.